Special Notes regarding the Meeting Minutes

 · Faith Director Report: Faith Director John Clyatt

-· Quarterly Knights Mass - We need at least Extraordinary Ministers of Holy Communion (EMoHC) for each Mass.
-Whichever Mass you regularly attend, please consider becoming an EMoHC.
-We also need more brothers for readers and ushers.
-If you are willing to step up, let us know.
+· Quarterly Knight’s Mass - We need more Extraordinary Ministers of Holy Communion (EMoHC), readers and ushers for each Mass.
+Whichever Mass you regularly attend, please consider helping.
 All are encouraged to attend wearing your council name badges or shirts to support the many Knights who will participate as Ushers, Greeters, EMoHCs, Readers, and choir members.
-Stay tuned for the date and time in January for the next one.
+The next Knights Mass date has not yet been set.
 Points of contact for this effort are Mike Krawcyzk and Miguel Saldana.

 · Community Director Report: Community Director Ray Repage Report given by Larry Greer

 · Knight’s Breakfast is co-chaired Joe D’Alessandro, Ray Repage and Bob Stevens, and mentored by George Schadt.
-Future dates are November 9, January 11, February 8, and March 8 and starts after the 9:30am Mass.
+The January 11 breakfast: 187 breakfasts purchased, $878 was netted and kicked off the Bishop’s Annual Appeal.
+February 8 is the next breakfast then March 8 and all breakfasts starts after the 9:30am Mass.
 Help is needed for grill, hot table serving, beverage table serving, set up and clean up.
 Contact Joe D’Alessandro.

-· Prayer vigil supporting Life: A reminder of Wednesday's 9–10am vigil at the corner of 16th Street and Hospital Plaza Drive.
+· Prayer vigil supporting Life: A reminder of Wednesday's 9–10am at the corner of 17th Street and Hospital Plaza Drive.
 It lasts about an hour.
-We could use more support.
 Contact is Larry Greer.

 · LAMB: Chairman Tim Niggel